rebelpixel/hd3-hashdeep-tools/README.md

 This is for my personal use and will most likely be not useful to most, but it's here anyway.

-Note: This does not provide versioning or backups, use `git` or `restic` for that.
+Note: This does not provide versioning for backups, use `git` or `restic` for that.